tyoma/micro-profiler/README.md

 # Revision History

+## v1.9.633

+* VisualStudio 2022 support - 64-bit version of VS extension added to the vsix;
+* Values are now right-aligned;
+* Frontend does not go behind on large updates - updates are now requested by the frontend explicitely, rather than sent by the collector on timer;
+* Performance updates.

 ## v1.9.632

 * Issue [#72](https://github.com/tyoma/micro-profiler/issues/72) fixed - aux socket handshake is sent asnychronously only after the socket is synchronously connected;